camlawlorforsyth/ACCEPT_project/reduction/README.md

 An unsharp-masked (UM) image ("unsharp_mask.fits") will be created, and can be found in [cluster]/ROI_2/.

-A Gaussian gradient magnitude (GGM) image ("[cluster]\_ggm.fits") will also be created, and can be found in [cluster]/ROI/.
+A Gaussian gradient magnitude (GGM) image ("ggm.fits") will also be created, and can be found in [cluster]/ROI/.
 This image can be used to probe both small- and large-scale structure of the ICM.

 ## Step 4 - SPA Analysis ##